-In 2015, Carter founded the Alton Carter Inspire Foundation with the goal of assisting young people with a similar background.
+In 2015, Carter founded the Alton Carter Inspire Foundation with the goal of assisting young people who have lived in foster care, group homes, or DHS juvenile facilities in securing a college degree.
 A percentage of the book sales from The Boy Who Carried Bricks goes to this cause.